Sung-Huan/ANNOgesic/docs/source/test_case.rst

  NC_000915.1   test_case2  \-            600       g           insertion            SAOUHSC_00132
 =============  ==========  ============  ========  =========  ====================  =============  ====  ============

 Every column is separated by tab.
-You can see the new strain will be NC_test.1 and test_case2.
-Therefore, there will be two fasta files in ``ANNOgesic/output/target/fasta``.
+The new strain will be NC_test.1 and test_case2.
+Therefore, two fasta files will be generated in ``ANNOgesic/output/target/fasta``.

 Now, let's try it